 What to See?

 There’s something for everybody in this beautiful archipelago.
 The only question is choosing where to start.
-Here are must-visit cities in Indonesia to include in your travel itinerary.
+Here are some must-visit cities in Indonesia to include in your travel itinerary.

 What to Eat?